TreeHouse Foods (THS) Q1 2017 Results - Earnings Call Transcript

 As Dennis mentioned, our organic growth this quarter was up close to the 3.8% on a tonnage basis.
 If you adjust for the planned events that impacted the top-line, such as the exit of some co-pack business in bars and cereal that we had in our results last year, but had very little impact to our profit.
 Gross margins on a GAAP basis were 18.6% versus 17.7% last year.
 Of the 90-basis-point change, roughly 70 basis points was related to one-time items, while the balance of the improvement can be attributed to mix and a positive seasonal contribution from the additional month of Private Brands.

 Our effective adjusted tax rate was 30.1%, favorable to last year by about 300 basis points.
 The favorability was driven by two items, both approximately equal in size: the revised stock compensation accounting rules that we early adopted in Q4 and now impact everyone; and an amended agreement with ConAgra that increased the tax basis of the acquired assets.
 GAAP EPS was $0.49 per fully diluted share this quarter compared to a loss of $0.06 last year.
 Adjusting for the items detailed in our press release, our adjusted EPS per fully diluted share in the first quarter was $0.61, up 27% compared to the same period last year.
-This came in at the low end of our guidance range, and while it's not a result that we're satisfied with, the first quarter was very patchy and it wasn't an easy environment for anyone in food.
+This came in at the low end of our guidance range.
+And while it's not a result that we're satisfied with, the first quarter was very patchy and it wasn't an easy environment for anyone in food.

 Let's now go through the segments under our new reporting structure.
 If you haven't already seen it, we did file our 8-K today detailing the historical information for the new segment structure.
 Please note that they are not pro forma financial statements, but rather reflect a recast of the historical results for 2015 and 2016 to the new segments.
-Turning to slide 12, we have summarized our segment financials for revenue and direct operating income.
+Turning to slide 12, we've summarized our segment financials for revenue and direct operating income.
 In total, across the five divisions, our revenue improved year-over-year by $264 million and direct operating income grew by $21 million.

-Just a couple of things to highlight here.
-Within the beverages division, single serve coffee benefited from volume and mix gains as we continued to win back customers and expand distribution.
+Just a couple of things to highlight here, within the Beverages division, single serve coffee benefited from volume and mix gains as we continued to win back customers and expand distribution.
 However, DOI was nearly flat as a result of lower pricing and higher commodities as well as a temporary increase in freight expense as we ramped up significant volume in the first quarter.
-In condiments, volume and mix and pricing were under pressure, offsetting the benefit of an additional month of Private Brands.
+In Condiments, volume and mix and pricing were under pressure, offsetting the benefit of an additional month of Private Brands.
 Results were further pressured by commodities and manufacturing challenges.

-We had solid results in our meals division with the addition of higher margin Private Brands' pasta business.
-Finally, improvements in our snacks business were driven by mix changes due to the exit of co-pack business as well as favorable trade spend, and we lapped a first quarter 2016 supplier quality issue.
+We had solid results in our Meals division with the addition of higher margin Private Brands' pasta business.
+Finally, improvements in our Snacks business were driven by mix changes due to the exit of co-pack business as well as favorable trade spend, and we lapped a first quarter 2016 supplier quality issue.

 Just a quick word on leverage, we ended the first quarter with net debt of $2.7 billion and approximately $703 million available under our revolver.
 This compares to net debt of approximately $3 billion at the end of Q1 last year.
 Our leverage ratio finished the quarter at 3.71 times and we continue to believe that around midyear, we will return to under 3.5 times leverage.

 Before I move to our outlook, let me say a couple of quick things on the divestiture of the Soup and Infant Feeding business that we announced last week.
 While we are confident that the business has potential for growth, we believe that another owner will be better positioned to provide the resources and focus necessary to capture that.
-The terms of the transaction were not disclosed, however we did tell you that the business had revenue of approximately $210 million last year with very low margins.
+The terms of the transaction were not disclosed; however, we did tell you that the business had revenue of approximately $210 million last year with very low margins.
 As a result, there will be a top-line impact to our full year.
 There will be a negligible impact on our ongoing operating income.
 We will obviously update you after the transaction closes.
 The key thing to take away here is that we will aggressively manage our portfolio, allocating resources to drive growth and profitability in order to maximize shareholder value, in line with our strategy.

 Let's now take a look at our full year outlook.
 You've heard it from just about everyone out there in the space: this is a difficult retail environment, with soft volumes across the food sector, especially early in the first quarter.
 We shared with you in February on our year-end call that we expected our second quarter to be the earnings' low point in 2017.
 As such, our guidance for Q2 is for earnings per fully diluted share between $0.45 and $0.55.
 This range is reflective of uneven demand in the first quarter and the headwinds and tailwinds that I outlined earlier.
 For the full year, we are reaffirming our adjusted EPS guidance of $3.50 to $3.70 per fully diluted share.
 As I mentioned before, while we are encouraged by our organic growth, none of the team here are satisfied with the bottom line results we delivered in the first quarter, albeit in a difficult external environment.